Table of Contents[Hide][Show]

 No synthetic additives or artificial ingredients.
 Check.

 Then why isn’t this choice the best?
-The reason is because non-organic herbs are usually irradiated for long shelf life.
+The reason is that non-organic herbs are usually irradiated for long shelf life.

 Organic crab and shrimp boil spice mixes are not irradiated and aren’t that much more expensive than non-organic.
 This is really the way to go if you prefer the convenience route.